giovanniguidi/deeplabV3-PyTorch/README.md

-# DeepLab V3+ Network for Semantic Segmentation in fashion
+# DeepLab V3+ Network for Semantic Segmentation on DeepFashion2

 This project is based on one of the state-of-the-art algorithms for semantic segmentation, DeepLabV3+ by the Google research group (Chen et al. 2018, https://arxiv.org/abs/1802.02611).
 Semantic segmentation is the task of predicting for each pixel of an image a "semantic" label, such as tree, street, sky, car (and of course background).